ParalaxScrypt/Furtif-audio/README.md

 ## 🎧 Audio Streaming

 1. Get the ESP32 IP address on your network.
 2. Open a browser and navigate to this IP.
+3. Log in to the dashboard using the credentials defined in the `users.json` file (default: username: admin, password: 1234).
-3. Copy the audio stream URL.
+4. Copy the audio stream URL.
-4. Open VLC → Media → Open Network Stream.
+5. Open VLC → Media → Open Network Stream.
-5. Paste the URL → listen in real time.
+6. Paste the URL → listen in real time.

 ---